Dileep0128/C-practice/README.md

 # C-practice
-this repo contains the code that i have learnt
+this repo contains the codes that i have learnt